 Cushing’s Disease affects the pituitary gland of horses typically over the age of 15.
 Clinical signs of the disease include an excessively long coat that fails to shed out in the summer, depression, muscle wasting, increased water consumption and urination.

 Horses with Cushing’s are at high risk of developing laminitis.
-This may be related to higher levels of cortisol and insulin which cause lamellar inflammation, laminitis and founder.
+This is related to higher levels of cortisol and insulin.

 Working with a qualified nutritionist to formulate rations for these horses is a life-saving procedure.
 Simply restricting feed can worsen metabolic conditions, so it is important to design a balanced nutrition plan for your horse or pony.